GalPatel/minimal-paraphrases/README.md

-# minimal-paraphrases
+# Minimal Paraphrases Pairs
-Minimal Paraphrase Pairs are meaning-preserving paraphrases with a controlled and minimal change
+Minimal Paraphrase Pairs are meaning-preserving paraphrases with a controlled and minimal change.

 ## Citation